Airlock as a Service Knowledge Base

 Context Data

-Out of the box, the medusa_user table is created with a standard set of columns.
-Nevertheless, it is possible to add custom columns to the medusa_user by requesting it from the SaaS Support team as shown in the following chapter.
+By default, the medusa_user table is created with a standard set of columns.
+You can add custom columns to medusa_user by requesting them from Airlock as a Service Support, as described in the next section.

 State Repository (Redis)

-Airlock SaaS provides a Redis database instance that is used as state repository for tenant IAMs.
+Airlock as a Service provides a Redis instance that tenant IAMs use as a state repository.

-Productive tenant IAMs must use the Redis state repository.
-Non-productive tenant IAMs can use either the Redis state repository or an in-memory state repository.
+Production tenant IAMs must use the Redis state repository.
+Non-production tenant IAMs can use either the Redis state repository or an in-memory state repository.

 The required credentials and configuration are provided automatically.
 Reference them in medusa-configuration.xml as follows: